Martin Hayes (bishop): Episcopal ministry

 Hayes was appointed Bishop-elect of Kilmore by Pope Francis on 29 June 2020.
 Speaking to Northern Sound following his appointment, he expressed hope that the reopening of churches may lead to the rejuvenation of faith.

-Hayes was consecrated by the Archbishop of Armagh and Primate of All Ireland, Eamon Martin, on 20 September at the Cathedral of Ss Patrick and Felim, Cavan.
+Hayes was consecrated by The Most Rev. Eamon Martin, Archbishop of Armagh and Primate of All Ireland, on 20 September at the Cathedral of Ss Patrick and Felim, Cavan.

-In an interview with The Irish Catholic on 24 September 2020, he warned of nervousness among priests and parishioners in border parishes over the threat of a no-deal Brexit.
+In an interview with The Irish Catholic on 24 September 2020, Bishop Hayes warned of nervousness among priests and parishioners in border parishes over the threat of a no-deal Brexit.
 In the same interview, Hayes also said that priestly vocations and renewal in the Church would only come out of parishes that prioritise youth ministry.

-He represented the Irish Catholic Bishops' Conference at the United Nations Climate Change conference, held between 31 October and 13 November 2021 in Glasgow, United Kingdom.
+He represented the Irish Catholic Bishops' Conference at the United Nations Climate Change conference, held between 31 October and 13 November 2021 in Glasgow.
 In an interview with The Irish Catholic following the conference, Hayes expressed a need for farmers to be supported in their transition to more sustainable farming methods as part of the just transition movement.